SocietyForArtisticResearch/rc-pandoc-help/01-about.md

 ## About the Research Catalogue

-The Research Catalogue (RC) is a searchable database for archiving, publishing, and collaborating on artistic research.
-RC content is not peer reviewed, nor is it highly controlled for quality, being checked only for appropriateness.
+RC content presented through some of our portals is peer reviewed, while the remaining expositions and other information are quality controlled by the individual author(s) themselves.
 As a result, the RC is highly inclusive.

 The open source status of the RC is essential to its nature and serves its function as a connective and transitional layer between academic